angie-tucker/tplinkusa-outdoor/source/use_case/uc_football.rst

 Installation
 ------------

-The network topology looked like this:
+The network topology looks like this:

 .. image:: /images/uc_football_topo.png
     :width: 80%
     :align: center

     * Reference :doc:`/how_to/cpe_onboarding` or  :doc:`/how_to/eap_onboarding` for detail instructions on access point set up.
-    * Remember using a shielded Ethernet cable to connect to the access point and ground the PoE injector proper to provide the best lighting protection.
+    * Remember to use a shielded Ethernet cable to connect to the access point and ground the PoE injector properly to provide the best lighting protection.